 closeReason property is set.

-In this sample, the infinite loop is only exited with an exception is risen: either a
+In the following example, the infinite loop will only be exited when an exception has risen (either a